Thrifty shadow estimation: re-using quantum circuits and bounding tails: Thrifty shadow estimation

+While our result is inspired by~\cite{haferkamp2020quantum}, we do not know how to deduce it directly from their approximate 4-design result.
+The reason for this is again that the support of the shadow estimation probability distribution~$p(U,x)$ grows as~$\mathcal O(2^n)$, and hence any additive error term will blow up correspondingly.

-The advantage of thrifty shadow estimation is best seen by considering a simple cost model.
-For simplicity we will consider here only observables for which $\tr(O)^2=1$, but the same reasoning holds for all observables of bounded Hilbert-Schmidt norm.
-Assume that generating a new random circuit has cost~$\alpha\geq1$ and re-using it has unit cost.
+The advantage of thrifty shadow estimation with the interpolating family is best seen by considering a simple cost model.
+Set $\tr(O^2)=1$ for simplicity, and assume that generating a new random circuit has cost~$\alpha\geq1$ and re-using it has unit cost.
 Then we can express the cost~$\mathrm{C}$ for a total of~$N$~samples as $\mathrm{C} = (N/R) (\alpha + R - 1)$.
-As mentioned, the accuracy of thrifty (or standard for $R=1$) shadow estimation with $N$ samples is proportional to $\mathbb{V}_R/( N/R)$.
-We can express this directly in terms of the total cost~$\mathrm C$ as
+When using a median of means estimator, the accuracy of thrifty (or standard for $R=1$) shadow estimation with $N$ samples is proportional to $\mathbb{V}_R/(N/R)$ (provided $N\geq K \ceil{8\log(1/\delta)}$, so that the estimator is well-defined).
+We can express this in terms of the total cost~$\mathrm C$ as

-The right-hand side can be minimized to obtain the optimal number of repetitions~$R$ for a fixed random circuit generation cost~$\alpha$ and a fixed total cost budget~$\mathrm{C}$.
-For the homeopathic circuit family with $k$ $\T$-gates, using \cref{eq:VR vs V1} (and taking the maximal possible value of $\mathbb{V}_R$), \cref{eq:acc vs cost} reads
+This can be minimized to obtain the optimal number of repetitions~$R$ for a fixed random circuit generation cost~$\alpha$ and a fixed total cost budget~$\mathrm{C}$.
+For the homeopathic circuit family with~$k$ $\T$-gates, using \cref{thm:interpolating} and taking the maximal possible value of $\mathbb{V}_R$, \cref{eq:acc vs cost} reads (suppressing small factors)